zacharyjrich/form-letter/README.md

 # Project Name
---Short Description
+Form Letter page

 ## Features
---What does it do?
+This page creates a form letter with your information.

 ##Languages
---List languages
+HTML, CSS, JS

 ## Usage
-To view the site, you can go to --Insert your addresses [mehequanna.github.io/portfolio](mehequanna.github.io/portfolio).
+To view the site, you can go to [here](mehequanna.github.io/e-forms2).
-To use the code, you can clone the repository at --Use your addresses [https://github.com/Mehequanna/portfolio](https://github.com/Mehequanna/portfolio).
+To use the code, you can clone the repository at [here](https://github.com/zacharyjrich/form-letter).
---Simple use instructions.

 ## Author/s
---Name/s
+Zach Richards & Stephen Emery

 ##License
 This work can be used under the The MIT License.
-Copyright (c) 2016 --Name
+Copyright (c) 2016 Zach Richards & Stephen Emery